 Plas Menai, Caernarfon, North Wales

 Plas Menai, the National Watersports Centre, is based on the Menai Strait overlooking beautiful Anglesey.
-They offer Royal Yachting Association accredited beginners courses for dinghys, catamarans and keel boats, aimed at getting you out on the water and having fun.
+They offer Royal Yachting Association accredited beginners courses for dinghies, catamarans and keel boats, aimed at getting you out on the water and having fun.
 You can also improve your sailing skills with advanced courses or take a week long course if you're feeling super keen.
 It's an amazing place to get out onto the water - you've got wide stretches of water and fascinating coastlines to explore.

-Llyn Tegid, Bala, Snowdonia
+Llyn Tegid, Bala, Eryri (Snowdonia)

 Milford Haven, Pembrokeshire, West Wales

-Lord Nelson called it “the finest port in Christendom”.
+Lord Nelson called it 'the finest port in Christendom'.
 We say the Milford Haven waterway and the Daugleddau Estuary is three sailing venues in one.
 Within, it provides sheltered water and 200 miles of coastline scalloped into bays and wooded creeks.
 At its mouth are complex wind and tidal conditions to tease experienced sailors.
 And in calm conditions a short sail around the corner reveals the spectacular cliffs of the Pembrokeshire Coast Path.
 Nearby Dale is great for beginners - it's a mile wide sheltered bay with flat waters to stretch your sea legs.

 New Quay, Ceredigion, Mid Wales

 No wonder New Quay has hosted the Cardigan Bay Regatta since 1870.
 Its headland hooks into Cardigan Bay, providing shelter from prevailing south west winds yet open sea within a mile – ideal conditions for beginners in simple dinghies on flat water as much as experienced sailors to hoist a spinnaker and blast over waves.
 Either might be joined by one of the only resident bottlenose dolphin pods in Britain.
+Cardigan Bay Watersports offer a range of activities, including sailing.
+There are sessions for beginners or more experienced sailors.